Japan Moves To Strip Unification Church Of Government Recognition - UrduPoint

 It has been accused of pressuring its followers into making hefty donations and blamed for child neglect among its members.

-If granted, the court dissolution order sought by the government would see the church lose its status as a tax-exempt organisation but still be allowed to continue its religious practices.
+If granted, the court dissolution order sought by the government would see the church lose its tax-exempt status, among other legal privileges, but still be allowed to continue its religious practices.

 "In view of the extensive damage caused, we find that it falls under the grounds for ordering dissolution as stated in the religious corporations law," education Minister Masahito Moriyama told reporters after a panel of experts unanimously agreed with the decision.